IcedFrisby/IcedFrisby/README.md

 ```

-Any Mocha tests can be used inside the `after` and `afterJSON` callbacks to perform additional or custom tests on the response data.
+Any Mocha/Chai/whatever tests can be used inside the `after` and `afterJSON` callbacks to perform additional or custom tests on the response data.

 ## Running Tests